Essentials of Time Series for Time Series Cross-Section Analyses

 During the first four days, the course will involve about three hours of lecture time with breaks, then lunch, then three to four hours of hands on instruction in analysis that takes place in smaller groups using Stata.
 On the fifth day, students will present a specific project that applies the concepts introduced in the course.

-This course runs January 8-12, 2018.
+This course runs January 13-17, 2020.

-Day 3: On the third day, we dive into time series analysis.
-We will cover how to write time series notation, how to analyze time series data, and begin to discuss threats to inference common in time series data, including autoregression and non-stationarity.
+Topic 2: We will cover how to write time series notation, how to analyze time series data, and begin to discuss threats to inference common in time series data, including autoregression and non-stationarity.

 Topic 3: We introduce the basics of ARIMA models, which are used for univariate time series.
 Although ARIMA models are not used that frequently in applied political science research, they provide some important diagnostic procedures and a set of foundational concepts.

 Topic 4: We will focus on regression models common in applied analysis (e.g.,, a dependent variable and multiple independent variables).
 We will discuss how autocorrelation is commonly treated in these models, lag structures, and interpreting the output from dynamic regression models.